 Other decisions that should be laid out in the very beginning of your plan include your church’s:

 While your mission acts as a guide for your church, hammering out the other details will set your church up for success.
-Whether you are planting a church from the ground up or starting one in an established community, you’ll need to figure out some initial details before you can jump into the other fun processes.
+Whether you are planting a church from the ground up or starting one in an established community, you’ll need to figure out some essential details before you can jump into the other fun processes.

-Apply for an Employer Identification Number
+Apply For An Employer Identification Number

-Be sure to read up on the rules and regulations regarding your EIN and the role the IRS will play in the payroll of your church’s employees.
-If you are especially worried about this process, we recommend hiring a lawyer or consultant to help guide you through the legalities of dealing with the IRS.
+Be sure to read up on the rules and regulations regarding your EIN— and the role the IRS will play in the payroll of your church’s employees.
+However, it’s important to note that you’ll need an EIN even if your church does not have an official, paid staff.

-Open a Bank Account
+Open A Bank Account

 Some of the aspects to look for in a new bank before opening your account include: